yuki/Musa/README.md

 ## Thanks
 Thanks to [Sergio García](https://github.com/sergiog90) for his help for answering all my newbie questions and his modifications to the code.

+To [Charles Powell](https://github.com/cbpowell) for making [MarqueeLabel](https://github.com/cbpowell/MarqueeLabel), which I'm using in this project.

 ## License
 This software is under GNU GPL v3 license.
 See **LICENSE** file for more info.